YouTube is great for marketing, a fact that is supported by a ton of mind-blowing usage statistics.

 How can you make the most of the YouTube opportunity?

 It starts with a great video.
 Check out these 13 key components of a successful YouTube video.

 1. Branded Intro Footage

 The importance of branding in marketing can never be overemphasized.
 Branding helps build loyalty.

-Including branded info footage helps your loyal viewers to immediately recognize your work, hence not losing them to your competition.
+Including branded intro footage helps your loyal viewers to immediately recognize your work so they’ll stick with you and keep watching.

 Additionally, such branding is important for ensuring that your viewers remember the video, which is especially handy when they need to refer someone to it.